RoKenobi/chrome-tab-transfer/README.md

 2. Enable **Developer mode** (toggle in top-right corner)
 3. Click **Load unpacked**
 4. Navigate to and select the `extension` folder
-5. You should see "Tab Transfer Tool" appear with a 📋 icon

 **Repeat this in your second Chrome profile:**
 - Click your profile icon → Add profile or switch profiles